NathanSiemers/FauxFlow/README.md

 ## Code updates

 You should be able to update FauxFlow from the git repository without harming things, as long as you have made a custom Data/defaults.R file.
-The only thing that needs editing after an update is setting TESTING = FALSE in globals.R, so that your custom data is used.

 ## Limitations, things to improve